 "There is nobody in this country who got rich on his own—nobody.
 You built a factory out there?
 Good for you.
 But I want to be clear.
 You moved your goods to market on the roads the rest of us paid for.
 You hired workers the rest of us paid to educate.
 You were safe in your factory because of police forces and fire forces [sic] that the rest of us paid for....
 Now look, you built a factory and it turned into something terrific, or a great idea.
 God bless—keep a big hunk of it.
 But part of the underlying social contract is, you take a hunk of that and pay forward for the next kid who comes along."

-In October 2011, Warren -- who enjoyed a $350,000 academic sinecure and resided in a $1.7 million mansion -- expressed support for the anti-capitalism rallies which were staged in cities across the United States by Occupy Wall Street and other activist groups.
+In October 2011, Warren -- while enjoying a $429,000 Harvard salary and residing in a $5 million mansion -- expressed support for the anti-capitalism rallies which were staged in cities across the United States by Occupy Wall Street and other activist groups.
 “I created much of the intellectual foundation for what they do,” she said in an interview with The Daily Beast.
 “I support what they do.”
 To view a list of additional noteworthy individuals and organizations that endorsed the movement, click here.

 In April 2012, Warren became embroiled in controversy when the Boston Herald reported that during the 1990s, administrators at Harvard Law School had “prominently touted Warren’s Native American background … in an effort to bolster their diversity hiring record in the ’90s as the school came under heavy fire for a faculty that was then predominantly white and male.”
 When the media subsequently asked Warren's Senate campaign for proof of the candidate's tribal heritage, the campaign initially denied that Warren had ever boasted about it.
 Warren herself suggested that even if she were unable to produce documentation of a such a heritage, her family “lore” backed up her claim.
 “Being Native American has been part of my story I guess since the day I was born,” said Warren.
 “These are my family stories, I have lived in a family that has talked about Native American[s] and talked about tribes since I was a little girl.”
 Speaking to a reporter on a local news station in Boston, Warren cited her the "high cheekbones" of her "papaw" (grandfather) as further evidence of her Native American lineage.
 Said Warren soon thereafter: “I listed myself [as a minority] in the [professional law-school] directory [from 1986-1995] in the hopes that it might mean that I would be invited to a luncheon, a group something that might happen with people who are like I am.”